Big Easy embarks on safe city project.

 Civilian staff use the Axis cameras to effectively corroborate and validate hundreds of calls for service, saving police and other agencies such as fire and emergency medical from chasing false alarms or spending hours tracking down witnesses to an event.

 There’s nothing easy about maintaining safety in the Big Easy.
 A popular tourist destination, New Orleans draws thousands of visitors to its famous French Quarters every day, many of whom party into the wee hours of the morning.
 Renowned for its flamboyant Mardi Gras celebrations (the equivalent of 34 Rose Bowl parades in the space of 11 days), the city also hosts countless other holiday parades throughout the year, as well as national sporting events, conventions, music festivals, and neighborhood celebrations.

 With so many occasions for dense crowds, it takes constant vigilance for law enforcement to keep a lid on urban crime and create a safe and welcoming place for residents and tourists alike.

-“Logistically it’s a challenge,” says Ross Bourgeois of the New Orleans Office of Homeland Security and Emergency Preparedness.
+“Logistically it’s a challenge,” says Ross Bourgeois, Director of Public Safety Support, New Orleans Office of Public Safety and Homeland Security.
 “We’ve got a police department less than 1,500 strong.
 Yet we’re more successful at mounting large events than other cities because we’re leveraging technology to get ahead of problems and help our officers work smarter and more effectively.”